paul-duvall/my-learning-tracker/README.md

 ## Projects

 This section is going to contain links to projects I'm working on.
-Coming soon!
+The code for all these projects can be found on Github.
+They are hosted using Netlify.

 [//]: # (Status images)